canonical/cloud-init/doc/rtd/topics/datasources/nocloud.rst

 Your ``seedfrom`` URL can contain variable names of the format ``__dmi.varname__`` to indicate to cloud-init NoCloud datasource that dmi.varname should be expanded to the value of the DMI system attribute wanted.
-The leading and trailing double-underscores ``__`` in ``__dmi.<varname>__`` are used because they are URL safe characters in case URL parsing touches this value as well as 'safe' from any Grub variable expansion performed when seedfrom value is provided as appended kernel command line parameters.

 .. list-table:: Available DMI variables for expansion in ``seedfrom`` URL
   :widths: 35 35 30